metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

    sleep 10
    echo "[ $(rose date) ] Clear of terminal"

-This script capures the landing routine and expects two arguments; the plane type (its class) and the number of passengers it is carrying.
+This script captures the landing routine and expects two arguments: the plane type (its class) and the number of passengers it is carrying.

 Finally, make the new ``land`` file executable by navigating into the ``bin``